baasbox/docs/source/index.md

 **custom** | Custom data Android & iOS | Value, JSONArray or JSONObject **collapse_key** | An arbitrary string (such as "Updates Available") that is used to collapse a group of like messages when the device is offline for Android | String
 **time_to_live** | How long (in seconds) the message should be kept on the GCM storage if the device is offline for Android.
 If empty, it will be set to 4 weeks | Integer, max value allow 2419200
+**content-available** | (Available from BaasBox 0.9.0) Provide this key with a value of 1 to indicate that new content is available.
+Including this key and value means that when your app is launched in the background or resumed for iOS 7 | Integer
+**category** | (Available from BaasBox 0.9.0) Sets the category of the notification for iOS8 notification actions | String

 <div class="snippet-title">
 <p>Example of a request to send a push notification</p>